kylehodrick/kylehodrick.github.io/index.md

 ## Hobbies

-In my free time, enjoy playing golf, poker, and cooking.
+In my free time, I enjoy playing golf, poker, and cooking.
 Poker appeals to me for its emphasis on risk assessment and decision-making under uncertainty.
 Cooking is a creative outlet that I find both relaxing and rewarding.
 I'm also an avid support of Liverpool F.C.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>